tony-shifflett/lessonOne/README.md

 Together we will create the design in the above mockup using HTML & CSS.
 Although we will be using VSCode for the majority of the class for this particular exercise we will use a `CodePen` as this will allow for easy sharing and troubleshooting.

-Fork this CodePen (if you haven't already done so) [Smile-Give-Love Starter CodePen](https://codepen.io/jkeohan/pen/WNwwdaE)
+Fork this CodePen (if you haven't already done so): [Smile-Give-Love Starter CodePen](https://codepen.io/jkeohan/pen/WNwwdaE)

 #### Starting Over

-As painful as it might sound delete any previous code that you and your team came up with as we will be building this design during the lecture and those elements have already been decided.
+As painful as it might sound, delete any previous code that you and your team came up with as we will be building this design during the lecture and those elements have already been decided.

 ### HTML Boilerplate

 The first thing to do is to add the HTML boilerplate.
 Since every web site requires a basic HTML template CodePen provides a shortcut to create that:

-`! + tab` = `Default HTML Structure`
+`! + tab` = Default HTML Structure

 #### Head